ThomWright/ThomWright.github.io/_posts/2023-04-06-designing-for-failure.md

 : A logical unit of work.
 Operations form a tree, and might consist of several read or write sub-operations.

+  An operation (e.g. register a new user) might take several attempts (e.g. retried requests) to complete.

-  Again, this is quite generic, so I'll often just use the term **request** instead, especially for top-level operations.
+  Despite this, I'll often just use the term **request** instead, especially for top-level operations.

 Write